 Cwmnewidion Isaf (Valley of Change) is an old stone farm set in the foothills of Cambrian Mountains below the Elan Valley.

-The farm is home to the 8th Fire in the Mountain, a small "folk festival on the farm", a place where folk artists from across the UK, Ireland and the world can meet and make music from Friday 1st until Sunday 3rd June 2018 with the campsite open to public noon Thursday 2nd until noon Monday 6th June.
+The farm is home to the 8th Fire in the Mountain, a small "folk festival on the farm", a place where folk artists from across the UK, Ireland and the world can meet and make music from Friday 31st May until Sunday 2nd June 2019 with the campsite open to public from noon on the Thursday until noon n the Monday.

-Tickets are priced at £125 for a weekend ticket with camping available.
-A student ticket is priced at £90, and a teen weekend ticket is priced at £60, a ticket for children (aged 2-12 years) are priced at £30 , and a babe in arms (aged 0-2 years) is priced at £5.
+Tickets are on sale, priced at £135 for a weekend ticket with camping available.
+A teen (13-17) weekend ticket is priced at £55, a ticket for children (aged 2-12 years) is priced at £40 , and a babe in arms (aged 0-2 years) is priced at £5.

 Wood Fired Cob Ovens, providing fresh pizzas and fresh bread.
 Communal Central Kitchen; all day food and large communal banquets every evening.
 Healing Area, Sauna, cold river plunge pool and bathing, and contemporary therapies.
 Local Ales and Ciders from the Barn Bar.
 Tons of Workshops in the workshop tent: singing, flat foot, dance, etc. Kids Activities: Face painting, treasure hunts, circus skills Jam Sessions, Camp Fire Sing Songs, Acoustic Marquee with hot drinks and chai + open stage for bands and jams.

 Locally sourced and freshly prepared food at the festival.
 All food is reasonably priced and ethically sourced, with minimal packaging.
 They encourage everyone to eat food served on site to help cut down on food brought on site, waste and food miles.